Chick-fil-A in Owasso reopens after months-long renovation

 “We literally gutted it (the building) from the front to the back,” he said.
 “About 85% of our business goes through the drive-thru.
 Chick-fil-A as a whole is really focuses heavily on creating more efficient, better ways to service the guests in the drive-thru.”

-Schneider added the he plans to add an upgraded indoor playground for guests’ children in the coming months.
+Schneider said he plans to add an upgraded indoor playground for guests’ children in the coming months.